-Crash shuts down part of Hooper Road Wednesday
+Crash briefly shuts down part of Hooper Road Wednesday; two hurt

 Latest Weather Blog

-Crash shuts down part of Hooper Road Wednesday
+Crash briefly shuts down part of Hooper Road Wednesday; two hurt

-CENTRAL - Authorities are responding to reports of a serious crash in East Baton Rouge Wednesday afternoon.
+CENTRAL - A single vehicle accident briefly shut down Hooper Road Wednesday afternoon.

 The crash was reported around 4 p.m. on Hooper Road between Lovett and Joor Road.
-No details about possible injuries have been released at this time, but AirMed was reportedly called to the scene.
+Authorities say one car rolled over, down a hill.
+Crews used struts to stabilize the vehicle and extrication tools to free the passengers.

+An Air Med helicopter and an ambulance transported two people to the hospital.
+Their injuries are non-life threatening.

 More News